VadimGush/algorithms/README.md

 All data structures are in the `structures` directory.
 Below is the list of implemented structures.
 More documentation and list of methods you can hopefully find in the source code.

+Those data structures implemented horribly in terms of safety.
+Any failed malloc or exception will result in corrupted state of those classes.

 | Class name | Source file  | Description |
 | --- | --- | --- |
 | `gush::DList<T>` | [DList.h](src/structures/DList.h) | Doubly-linked list |